akph2005mk/hospital-system-/README.md

 - Patients should be able to schedule appointments for a specific specialization by selecting a date and time.
 - The system should display available time slots for the selected specialization and date.
 - Patients should be able to select a time slot and confirm their appointment.
-- The system should send a confirmation email to the patient with the appointment details.

 ### Patient Queue Management